 living with one parent can sometimes be stressful,

-it can help to talk about
+it can help to talk about it.

-adult.
 Talking with other kids who live with single parents can be a great idea, too.

 Single Parents and Work